-The tap turns but no water comes
+The tap turns but no water comes out.

-Instructions for fixing Bath taps
+Instructions for fixing a bath tap

 First you will need to switch off the water supply at the mains (usually under the kitchen sink; turn the valve anti-clockwise) or you will get wet when you take the tap apart.
 If the fault is with the hot tap, drain the hot tank (turn off the hot water at the thermostat and just let hot water run from the taps till it runs out).